 To date, how to characterize and control matter away from equilibrium remains a grand challenge.
 From the fundamental science perspective, research on non-equilibrium phenomena may shed light on a class of scientific problems involving phenomena emerging from self-organization, symmetry breaking, and rare events, such as viscous flow of supercooled liquids and glasses, nucleation and crystal growth, folding of polypeptide chains into structured proteins, and self-assembly of micro-units into functional objects.
 From the application perspective, research on non-equilibrium phenomena may yield transformative knowledge that directly influence countless pivotal applications, such as understanding and preventing the aging and degradation of materials, bio-preservation by kinetically blocking the transition pathways, design and manufacture of novel amorphous materials with otherwise unattainable properties, and control of non-equilibrium processing techniques, as part of an overarching mission of fostering secure and reliable energy infrastructures that are environmentally and economically sustainable.

-- Soft robots and wearable human-enhancing devices
+- Soft robotics; human-compatible machines; wearable human-enhancing devices

 - Atomistic simulations